xcjs/blur-monitor/README.md

 <VirtualHost *:80>
 	ServerName blur.mydomain.com

 	# Disable compression for the bandwidth test.
-All other requests are already compress.
+All other requests are already compressed	.
 	SetEnv no-gzip 1

 	ProxyRequests On